pablomesenn/Caso-3-Diseno-de-Software/README.md

 - OECD Recommendation on Data Governance for the Public Sector.
 Data Pura Vida must reflect principles of:
 	- Openness and reusability of public data.
-	- Trust, transparency, and accountability in data use.
+	- Trust, tr**ansparency, and accountability** in data use.
-	- Clear roles and responsibilities for data stewardship.
+	- Clear roles **and responsibilities for data stewardsh**ip.

 - Related to security industry standards to follow:
-	- Use of TLS 1.3 for encrypted communications.
+	- Use of - TLS 1.3 for encrypted communications.
 	- End-to-end encryption of sensitive data using AES-256.
-	- Implementation of Role-Based Access Control (RBAC) and Row-Level Security (RLS).
+	- Impleme- ntation of Role-Based Access Control (RBAC) and Row-Level Security (RLS).

-### Extensibility
+### Extensi- bility

-- The platform must allow modular addition of new AI models, data connectors, and dashboard templates without affecting existing operations.
+- The platf- orm must allow modular addition of new AI models, data connectors, and dashboard templates without affecting existing operations.
 APIs and services must be designed to support future migration to microservices.
+## Monitoring and Observability

+AWS CloudWatch:

+Metrics for Lambdas, API Gateway, and S3 events.

+Logs with real-time alerts for errors, latencies, and anomalies.

+Prometheus + Grafana (optional):

+Dashboards for resource utilization, response times, user activity.

+Alerting for thresholds and error rates.

 ### Documentation